 Third package available

 The alternative is the Yearly together with the Family Tree Builder CD, which both together is still at the same price.

-Speaking from experience software is an essential took for any family historian as it can help you build your family tree and hold countless amounts of information about your ancestors.
+Speaking from experience software is an essential tool for any family historian as it can help you build your family tree and hold countless amounts of information about your ancestors.